emdgroup/baybe/docs/userguide/serialization.md

 Common examples are when we wish to interact with an API or simply want to persist a certain BayBE component in the form of a "configuration" file.

-The following sections given an overview of the flexibilities that are offered for this task.
+The following sections give an overview of the flexibilities that are offered for this task.
 Of course, the underlying concepts can be mixed and matched arbitrarily.

 ### Basic string assembly